stolksdorf/vitreum/README.md

 **Note**: These steps are only available when `vitreum` is installed in non-production envirnoments.
 Don't use them in production build steps!

 #### `jsxWatch(bundleName : string, entryPoint : string, libs : array, shared : array)`
 Creates a [watchified](https://github.com/substack/watchify) bundler and runs it.
-Each time a file is updated, `watchify` will rebundle only what's changed resulting in up to a 10x increase in bundle speeds.
+Each time a file in your project is updated, `watchify` will rebundle only what's changed resulting in up to a 10x increase in bundle speeds.
 This step also watches the file system for created or deleted files to updated the bundler's cache.

 The deps created with this step will be shared with the less-watch step using global variables.